 The routine returns zero if it found the species, and 1 if it could not.
-It returns the predicted column density [cm-2] as the third argument.
+It returns the predicted column density $[cm^{-2}]$ as the third argument.
 The first argument chLabel is a four-character string that must agree with the first four characters (upper or lower case) of the name used to indicate the element in the printout.
 The second (integer) variable ion is the spectroscopic designation of the level of ionization, i.e., 1 indicates the atom C^0 , 3 indicates C^{+2} , etc.

 The ion stage of 0 indicates a special case, a molecule or an excited level of an atom or ion.
 The label determines the species in this case.
-Table 8.1 gives the levels and molecules that are recognized.
-Many of the molecules have fewer than four characters.
+Molecules with names less than 4 characters can be accessed by this route, as well as ions with their chemical designation (e.g. C+ for C^+).
+H2 accesses the total H_2 density, H_2g and H_2 access the ground and excited state densities.
 The label must still contain four characters and spaces are used to fill out the four.